ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 vdev: replace static list with an std::map
-message: vdev: replace static list with an std::map

 VDev::getDev() is used in px4_access, which is used in orb_exists.
 And if the topic does not exist, it iterates over all 500 indexes, which is slow.